AtiX/serverbricks/README.md

 - `useViewCache` defines whether view caching is used.
 Defaults to `true`.

+**mongoose**

+- `host` defines the mongoDB hostname, defaults to `localhost`.
+- `port` defines the mongoDB port, defaults to `27017`.
+- `db` defines the mongoDB database name, defaults to `default-db`.
+- `modelSubpath` defines the subfolder of each module where models are loaded.
+Defaults to `db/models`.
+- `mongoose` defines the mongoose module-instance to be used.
+Defaults to the mongoose module as specified in package.json.
+If you use multiple plugins that require mongoose, it's probably best to specify and require mongoose in your application's package.json and then hand this instance down to plugins (including serverbricks) in order to prevent strange bugs resulting out of different required versions.

 ## Development
 Although the ideas and most of the code of ServerBricks is used in multiple production apps, the module itself is fairly new and still needs some work and polishing - feel free to file issues and create pull requests.